About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 It’s a battle fought by all living things.
 Only the individuals that are best suited to the world in which they live have a chance of surviving: what we know as survival of the fittest.
 And at no point in these babies’ lives is this more critical than when they leave the nest.
 Hungry predators are waiting.
 Although they may look the same, each baby is different from the next.
 The tiniest variation in size and shape can determine who lives and who dies.
 Some are weak, others strong.
 Anything that boosts the baby’s chances of surviving, such as a sturdier shell or longer flippers, will be passed on to its young in its genes and over time these inherited changes can lead to the evolution of a new species.
 These babies are the genetic veterans of a battle for survival that has been going on since the first turtles evolved.
 Here only a few make it to the water’s edge.
 This is natural selection, the way life evolves, and it has been shaping new kinds of creatures throughout the whole of life’s great journey.

-The burial ritual will be repeated several times in the course of the nesting season.
-Meanwhile, in about two months, the eggs will hatch, and the newborn turtles will dig their way to the surface.
-That will take several days more, but like their mothers, they know what to do by instinct.
-Predators may be lurking, and the babies know they must wait for the top sand layers to cool – a sign that it is dusk – before they make their break for the sea.
+She repeats the burial ritual several times in the course of the nesting season.
+In about two months, that first clutch will hatch, and over a few days the newborn turtles will dig their way to the surface.
+Like their unseen mothers, they know what to do by instinct.
+Predators may be lurking, and the babies sense that they must wait for the top sand layers to cool – a sign of nightfall – before making their break for the sea.

 Turtles in the Triassic